 Pescado Cafe North Wharf Auckland

-The restaurant provides for a mix of comfortable and traditional dining seating about a ménage of collected tables within the tenancy and beneath a large external ‘verandah’ which has enclosure by way of clear blinds to the north or harbourside and the west opening out onto neighbouring Silo Park and to the south around a coffee roaster which was added later.
+The restaurant provides for a mix of comfortable and traditional dining seating with a ménage of collected tables within the tenancy and beneath a large external ‘verandah’ which has enclosure by way of clear blinds to the north or harbourside and the west opening out onto neighbouring Silo Park and to the south around a coffee roaster which was added later.

 The overall aesthetic is eclectic with a slick modern minimalist shell and the contrast of the finely crafted joinery in a traditional colonial style and aged through careful patination and traditional finishing.
 The materials have a Middle Eastern / Mediterranean feel due to the choice of colour, tiles, texture and dressed with knick-knacks and rummaged items.
 The overall effect is one of ‘bohemian chic’.